nelhage/blog.nelhage.com/content/draft/2017-01-08-utilization.markdown

 ```

 With most statsd implementations, this will give you histogram
-statistics on the latencies of your database call; Perhaps it will
+statistics on the latencies of your database call -- perhaps it will
 report the median, `p90`, `p95`, and `p99`.

 We can definitely infer some knowledge about this process's behavior